Outpatient Orthopedic Rehabilitation: Most Common Questions

 What Does Outpatient Orthopedic Rehabilitation Involve?

 The first step to getting outpatient ortho rehab involves setting an appointment time with your orthopedic rehab provider.
 This provider may be referred by your primary surgeon or doctor, or can also be found through online and mobile app searches.
 Many people choose a physical therapy professional before their surgery.
 Others wait until it’s time for recovery.
 It all depends on exactly what you want out of the experience.

 Upon your initial appointment, your physical therapist or occupational therapist will take baseline measurements.
-Their evaluation and assessment will help them better understand your situation and where you want or need to be.
+Their evaluation and assessment helps them better understand your situation and where you want or need to be.
 During this stage of orthopedic rehab, expect to answer questions relating to your pain levels, functionality, and daily life.
 The goal of physical therapy as post surgery recovery is to strengthen patients.
 This is done slowly and over time.
 It won’t happen overnight.

 How Often Do I Need to Attend Orthopedic Physical Therapy Appointments?

-The exact number of outpatient orthopedic appointments you will have per week depends on your condition, medical history, and treatment plan; it varies from patient to patient.
+The exact number of outpatient orthopedic appointments you will have per week depends on your condition, medical history, and treatment plan.
+It varies from patient to patient.
 However, on average you can expect 2-3 appointments every week.
 Include physical therapy in your post surgery recovery – your entire body will thank you!

 On top of your regular appointments, your therapists will expect you to perform prescribed exercises in conjunction with your orthopedic physical therapy plan.
-These are frequently daily exercises aimed at getting you back to full function, and are an important piece in reaching your orthopedic rehab goals.
+These are frequently daily exercises aimed at getting you back to full function.
+They are an important piece in reaching your orthopedic rehab goals.
 No two surgery procedures are the same, but recommended courses of treatment are similar.
 To learn more about different types of of surgery and recovery, check out the following two links.
 One describes the recommended recovery from a total hip replacement.
 The other focuses on an athletic injury to the elbow and a procedure called Tommy John surgery.

 How Long Does Each Ortho Rehab Appointment Last?